Previewed 17 September 2009, Opened 22 September 2009, Closed 7 November 2009 at the Royal Court Theatre

-Previewed 16 January 2010, Opened 26 January 2010, Closed 14 August 2010 at the Noel Coward Theatre in London.
+Previewed 16 January 2010, Opened 26 January 2010, Closed 14 August 2010 at the Noel Coward Theatre

 There was a warning.
 And its name was Enron.
 Based one of the most infamous scandals in financial history and using music, movement and video, Enron mixes classical tragedy with savage comedy as it follows a group of flawed men and women in a narrative of greed and loss which reviews the tumultuous 1990s and casts a new light on the financial turmoil in which the world finds itself in 2009.

-"With a rare alchemy, Lucy Prebble has managed to turn it into a tragedy on a grand scale with universal themes: greed, vanity and the futility of human endeavour.
+"Played out in real life in a language of recondite financial terms, with only slide rules and balance sheets as props, Enron was the ultimate drama for accountants, but bored everyone else senseless.
+With a rare alchemy, Lucy Prebble has managed to turn it into a tragedy on a grand scale with universal themes: greed, vanity and the futility of human endeavour.
 There are jaunty dance routines in Rupert Goold's slickly directed production and a surprising number of laughs.
 While it isn't done any more to say this in the financial pages, I say it here with conviction: Enron is a strong buy."
 The Sunday Telegraph

-Enron in London at the Noel Coward Theatre previewed from 16 January 2010, opened on 26 January 2010 and closed on 14 August 2010.
+Enron in London at the Noel Coward Theatre previewed from 16 January 2010, opened on 26 January 2010, and closed on 14 August 2010.